mgblackwater/stevekinney.net/content/courses/testing/running-tests-for-related-files.md

 modified: 2024-09-28T15:23:09-06:00
 ---

-Alright, picture this: You’ve been cranking away on some code, making changes, darting between files like a superhero full of caffeine.
+Picture this: You’ve been cranking away on some code, making changes, darting between files like a superhero full of caffeine.
 Then comes the dreaded moment—time to rerun the tests.
 All.
 Of.
 Them.

 Eh, not so fast.